arx/ArxLibertatis/OPTIONS.md

  * `png` Portable .png  icons (installed under `ICONDIR`)
  * `all` Generate all possible icon types
  * `none` Don't generate any icons

+* `DATA_FILES` (default: *not set*): Locations to search for pre-built data files.
+This is only useful when building git checkouts as release and development snaptshot tarballs already include those files in the source tree.
+See the *Git Build Dependencies* section in README.md.